DuckLake

 Unlike native storage databases, DuckLake does not have a "retained for clone" stage because DuckLake does not support zero-copy cloning.

-Storage optimization and snapshot expiration are handled by [auto maintenance](#auto-maintenance) rather than the native storage garbage collector.
+Storage optimization and snapshot expiration on DuckLake databases are performed by the [maintenance operations](#maintenance) below, rather than the native storage garbage collector.
 For retention defaults and plan-specific details, see [Storage lifecycle and management](/concepts/storage-lifecycle#ducklake-databases).

 These operations keep query performance high by organizing data files: